-The gymnasium is open from 7:30 A. M. to 5:30 P. M., one-half of each day exclusively for the young women and the other half day exclusively for the young men.
+The Gymnasium is open from 7:30 A. M. to 5:30 P. M., one half of each day exclusively for the young women and the other half day exclusively for the young men.
 Students are encouraged to exercise every day, a healthy body being the necessary adjunct of a well developed mind.

-In addition to the above mentioned facilities for physical culture, the College possesses extensive and elaborately equipped Athletic Grounds, which are admirably adapted for the use of the students in playing base ball, foot bail, lawn tennis and similar games.
-In the rear of the Gymnasium a large frame building, technically styled a "cage," has been erected, in which, when the weather is unfavorable for outside exercise, the young men may play base ball, foot ball and lawn tennis and thus keep constantly in practice.
+In addition to the above mentioned facilities for physical culture, the College possesses extensive and elaborately equipped Athletic Grounds, which are admirably adapted for the use of the students in playing baseball, football, lawn tennis and similar games.
+In the rear of the Gymnasium a large frame building, technically styled a "cage," has been erected, in which, when the weather is unfavorable for outside exercise, the young men may play baseball, football and lawn tennis and thus keep constantly in practice.

-All the work in this department is performed under the personal supervision and direction of a competent instructor.
+All the work in this department is performed under the personal supervision and direction of competent instructors.